mike-str/mlops-workshop/README.md

     `git checkout main`
     `git merge upstream/main`
     `git push origin main`
 4. Create a pull request from your fork to my repo using GitHub in the browser!
-I will review it and if I like it I'll approve and you'll be a contributor to an open source project!!
+I will review it and if I like it I'll approve and you'll be a contributor to an open source project!